h-cel/hamster/README.md

 - ... among others.

-#### A few more notes...
+#### A few more notes on flags...
 - Short flags available!
 See `python main.py -h` for details (e.g., `-–ayyyy`can be replaced with `-ay` and `--tdiagnosis` can be replaced with `-dgn`).
 - Analysis is performed on a monthly basis: for an independent analysis of months, the flag `--memento` is incorporated (default: True) and requires additional data for the previous month in 02_attribution.
-- Directories are currently assumed to have an annual structure (e.g., ipath_ATR + "/2002")
 - The `expid` has to be used consistently for the settings between steps 1-2-3.
-Otherwise, source-sink relationships may be bias-corrected with other criteria (danger!).
+Otherwise, source-sink relationships may be bias-corrected with other criteria (DANGER!).
 There is no proper check for this – the user has to make sure they are using everything correctly.
 Various regions or attribution methods can be run using separate directories.

+## Miscellaneous notes
+- Everything is more or less hard-coded for (global) FLEXPART–ERA-Interim simulations with a 6-hourly time step and a maximum of ~2 million parcels.
+Any changes in resolution or input data require code adjustments!
+- In this context, the bias correction is currently implemented for the driving ERA-Interim data only (again, using a hard-coded structure of that data).
+This data can, however, be easily substituted with other data sets, but it requires changes in the code.
+- 'flex2traj' is the python replacement for *particle-o-matic*.
+Note that 'flex2traj' is currently under development and not fully integrated yet.
+All other modules (01_diagnosis and 02_attribution) currently only read data from *particle-o-matic* (dat-files).
+Once fully integrated, `ipath_ATR` should be set identical to `opath_f2t`.
+- Directories are currently assumed to have an annual structure (e.g., ipath_ATR + "/2002")
+- The 'minimum' time scale for steps 1-2-3 is daily, which we assumed to be a reasonable limit for the FLEXPART–ERA-Interim simulations with 6-hourly time steps.
+This could be adjusted and tested though...

 ## Epilogue
 Keep in mind that...
 - **This code is not bug-free.** Please report any bugs through 'Issues' on https://github.ugent.be/jkeune/hamster/issues.
 - **This code is not intended to cover specific research-related tasks.** This code is intended to serve as a common base for the analysis of (FLEXPART) trajectories.
 Every user may create their own branch and adjust the code accordingly.
 Features of broad interest may be merged in future releases.

+### Contact and support
+Dominik Schumacher and Jessica Keune

+### License
+Copyright 2019 Dominik Schumacher, Jessica Keune, Diego Miralles.

+This software is published under the GPLv3 license.
+This means:
+1. Anyone can copy, modify and distribute this software.
+2. You have to include the license and copyright notice with each and every distribution.
+3. You can use this software privately.
+4. You can use this software for commercial purposes.
+5. If you dare build your business solely from this code, you risk open-sourcing the whole code base.
+6. If you modify it, you have to indicate changes made to the code.
+7. Any modifications of this code base MUST be distributed with the same license, GPLv3.
+8. This software is provided without warranty.
+9. The software author or license can not be held liable for any damages inflicted by the software.